Acupuncture & Herbs

 Daryl Thuroff, DACM, LAc, LMT

-Dr. Daryl Nicole Thuroff has spent the last 13 years honing her skills as a health care facilitator and educator.
+Dr. Daryl Nicole Thuroff has spent almost two decades honing her skills as a health care facilitator and educator.
 She has a Doctorate of Acupuncture and Chinese Medicine, is a Licensed Acupuncturist, Massage Therapist, and is nationally certified as a Diplomat of Chinese Medicine by the National Certification Commission for Acupuncture and Chinese Medicine.

 Daryl’s goal is to facilitate healing based on individualized treatment for physical conditions along with emotional stressors.
 Treatments often include acupuncture, massage therapy and herbal medicine combinations to ensure optimal results.
 The focus of her work has evolved into the emotional origins of pain, stress management, women’s health, fertility, and pediatrics.